 Craig Brown is a senior engineer at MEA Forensic with over 30-years of experience.
 From the firm’s Vancouver office, Craig investigates automobile collisions and works on product and occupier liability cases.
+He holds a Bachelor of Applied Science, Mechanical Engineering from the University of British Columbia.
 He is registered as a professional engineer in BC and Alberta and has given expert evidence in court many times.

 Craig reconstructs crashes involving a wide variety of vehicles, from heavy-trucks to bicycles.
 A motorcyclist for much of his life, Craig’s experience helps him identify the unique issues associated with reconstructing motorcycle accidents.
 “Speed is often the focus of our investigation,” he says. “but other factors can play a role, including road conditions, and visibility.”

 Before joining MEA in 1987, Craig designed industrial equipment.
 Because of this experience, he investigates machinery failures.

 Accidents involving stairways, ramps and guardrails are the focus of Craig’s occupier liability work.
 “I look at whether there was a design, construction or maintenance deficiency and whether it affected the accident,” he says.
 Craig is continually in the throes of renovating his heritage home, providing hands-on experience with construction practices.
 He also understands BC’s building code and how it has changed over the years.
 “It’s not today’s building code that really matters,” he says, “it’s the code from when the building was built.”